 We also tried to characterise the degree of order or of diversity of the attractor configuration and used the overlap of workers requirement strings as the order function.
 This is the same notion as used in spin glass theory.
 We then checked the fraction $\frac{h(10)}{h(5)}$ of the histogram of overlaps among workers requirement strings.
-This gives us an indication about how many workers are condensed and what is their repartition (even or uneven) in the neighborhood of firms.
+This gives us an indication about how many workers are condensed and what is their repartition (even or uneven) on the hypercube.